 Martin has joined the team after spending nearly 9 years supporting adults with complex mental health needs.
 As well as having knowledge in mental health, Martin has trained in counselling and in the substance misuse field.
 He is especially looking forward to using his skills and knowledge to work alongside children and young people.

-Emma is a qualified Primary School Teacher and has been working with children and families since qualifying in 2001.
-Throughout her time as a teacher, Emma worked closely with children of all abilities and backgrounds ensuring the environment in which the children learn and thrive in is a secure and happy place, allowing them to reach their maximum potential.
+Emma is a qualified Parent Therapist supporting parents and their families whose children have been diagnosed (or are on the pathway to being diagnosed) with Attention Deficit Hyperactivity Disorder (ADHD), Oppositional Defiant Disorder (ODD) and Conduct Disorder (CD).
+It has been shown that these children’s behaviours improve significantly after group or 1:1 parenting interventions.
+Children with Autistic Spectrum Condition (ASC), eating disorders and anxiety have also shown to benefit from the changes brought about in parenting interventions.
+As any parent would agree, the challenges associated with bringing up any child are at times overwhelming.
+Parenting interventions will help parents to manage their stress levels and help them to develop better coping mechanisms.
+They will support families to have a variety of strategies to help overcome challenges and support families to break any negative cycles.
+Before qualifying as a parent therapist, Emma was a qualified Primary School Teacher and has worked with children and families since qualifying in 2001.
+Throughout her time as a teacher, Emma worked closely with children of all abilities and backgrounds ensuring the environment in which the children learn and thrive in was a secure and happy place, allowing them to reach their maximum potential.
 Having also worked in a welfare role for the British Military in Belgium, Emma provided advice and support to new families, in what can be a difficult transition, relocating to a new country and school environment.
 Her ability to communicate empathetically, offering support and guidance when needed, has ensured that strong bonds are formed with both children and parents resulting in improved outcomes for all.
 Emma believes that early intervention, where identifying little changes has the potential to produce maximum benefits, is crucial when assisting children and their families.